hector-sab/imagenet_tools/README.md

 # ImageNet Tools

-In here you will find an object that facilitates the retrival of data from the ImageNet dataset.
+In here you will find an object that facilitates the retrieval of data from the ImageNet dataset.

 ## How it works